Social science plays a crucial role in understanding the crisis of COVID-19.

 Training Data for Encoding Social and Political Texts

-This seed grant proposal requests funding to search for and catalogue open-ended surveys in the Roper Center archives (estimated to exceed 500 open-ended surveys since the 1990s) and hand label open-ended survey responses and social media posts that are partially linked to closed-ended surveys.
+This seed grant proposal requests funding to search for and catalog open-ended surveys in the Roper Center archives (estimated to exceed 500 open-ended surveys since the 1990s) and hand label open-ended survey responses and social media posts that are partially linked to closed-ended surveys.
 This data will lay the foundation for the development and validation of semi-automated tools that can representatively encode and classify public opinion, hate speech and bias, and descriptions of everyday life in text.
-These tools will measure very broad orientations in text (e.g. sociopolitical biases and heuristics, approaches to life and living), and, in the long run, will assist in estimating that a hand coding scheme has explained a large fraction of the relevant variation in a text corpus.
+These tools will measure very broad orientations in text (e.g. sociopolitical biases and heuristics, approaches to life and living) and, in the long run, will assist in estimating that a hand-coding scheme has explained a large fraction of the relevant variation in a text corpus.
 Relevant refers to features of text that often predict offline behaviors, opinions and beliefs when measured in closed-ended survey responses, and outcomes related to health and well-being.

 Equity in Group Work between In-person and Remote Labs

 The rapid shift to remote and hybrid instruction due to the COVID-19 pandemic has radically changed students' learning experiences.
 At Cornell, all introductory physics laboratories (labs) have shifted from in-person group work using standard lab equipment to remote labs where students use household materials and collaborate over Zoom.
 This project aims to understand how this shift changes students’ interactions through a direct comparison of recorded Zoom lab sessions this fall with existing video of lab groups from Fall 2019.
 We will analyze the video for measures of equity in group work in physics labs to compare the students’ interactions in the two formats.
 This work will contribute to national work seeking to understand representation issues in physics and probe potential challenges and opportunities with remote instruction.